 RECIPE-MATCHED SINGLE-SOURCE DOG TREATS

-Loaded with goodness and full of natural flavour, ACANA Yorkshire Pork treats contain one easily digestible animal protein, so you can reward your dog according to his evolutionary needs.
+Loaded with goodness and full of natural flavour, ACANA Free-Run Duck treats contain one easily digestible animal protein, so you can reward your dog according to his evolutionary needs.

-Ethically raised on regional farms, our Yorkshire pork is paired with whole, delicious butternut squash and lavender flowers — all gently freeze-dried in our own kitchen into a richly satisfying treat your dog will love.
+Raised free-run on regional farms, our duck is perfectly complemented with delicious Bartlett pears and lavender flowers — all delivered raw from our region and gently freeze-dried for a richly nourishing treat your dog will love.

 100% NATURAL FREE-DRIED TREATS

 Prepared without cooking or synthetic preservatives, ACANA treats are gently freeze-dried to lock in their natural goodness and taste.